 A weekly 240 litre general waste bin and fortnightly 240 litre commingled recycling bin are available to most households in the Region.
-General waste is transported to landfill and mixed recycling is transported to a MRF located on the Sunshine Coast.
+General waste is transported to landfill and mixed recycling is transported to an MRF.
 Council also collects from commercial customers with this waste representing approximately 9% of the general waste loads and 6% of the co-mingled recycling loads.
 Council conducted a household waste audit in 2023.
 About 66% of the waste in residential, red-lidded bins, currently sent to landfill, could be diverted through composting or recycling.
 This would extend the lifespan of Council's landfills and create economic opportunities by repurposing these materials.
 The composition of red-lidded residual waste bins includes 24% food organics, 14% garden organics, 28% recyclable materials, and only 34% that needs to be landfilled.